 It does this all by tying into Apple Health or Google Fit, and pulling data from your linked wearable.
-Along with the original test, and nutrition plans, this puts Vivoo as a competitor to Apple Health.
+Along with the original test, and nutrition plans, this puts Vivoo as a competitor to Apple Health and others.

 In addition to being a standard wellness tracker, Vivoo offers at home test kits to learn about your health.
 This is still the primary way the service is monetized.
 The data is aggregated into a wellness score, which is central to the app experience.
 They make over-the-counter test strips that can be scanned by a smartphone and use the connected Vivoo app to deliver results.

 Urinalysis at home is becoming more popular, since it has the potential to unlock loads of information and is less intimidating to administer than blood tests.

 Marketed as “personalized nutrition and lifestyle advice” the test don’t require any collaboration with a doctor.
 For people on defined diets, Vivoo is designed to suggest modifications to include more nutrients that may be out of “normal” ranges based on the tests.